nasyiqin/STIA1123-Quiz3/README.md

 class name, method, data member, constructor

 #### 5. What is the difference between a class and an instance?
 instance indicate relationship of object with its class while is a blueprint which is use to create object.
-Object is an instances of class, object and instances are same

 #### 6. Change the declaration of the instance variable age of Animal to a class variable using static, in this way: